-April '18 - Conditions and fishing are about the same as they were in March.
-Seeing more Baetis day to day and some trout on them especially on overcast days.
+April '18 - Flows are at 3000 cfs .
+Seeing more Baetis day to day and some trout up on them especially on overcast days.
 Good streamer days are spotty.
 Trout mostly taking sow bugs, baetis, midge, worms and eggs.

 March '18- Flows are at 2500 cfs and the fishing is good.
 Midge, sowbugs, baeits, annelids and eggs are taking fish.
 Starting to see some risers from day to day too.
 The moss isn't as bad as it was.
 Fish will take steamers from day to day but you have to work at it all day to get any numbers or results. slow retrieve is best and they will often follow it to within a few feet of the boat.

 February '18- Well winter has been holding on this year.
 It has been mostly cold with very few days above 40.
 The fishing has not caught fire like it typically does this time of the year.
 It is just going to take a few warm days and it will be though.
 Fish are eating midge.
 Mostly olive and black and in the afternoon some red pupae.
 Seeing some sowbugs here and there too.

 Jan '18- The flows are at 1250 cfs and the water clarity is very good.
 Midge are hatching at times and are the most prolific food source available other than some very small orange scuds.
 Red midge pupae in the afternoon are working as well as your typical black and olive midge patterns.